360 Degree Feedback Explained

 Dynamic online or PDF reports include simple-to-read reports with multiple modules that can be turned on or off.
 All standard reports include DecisionWise benchmark data.
 Create your own benchmarks with the easy norm tool, see gaps between rater groups, and include recommendations for improvement with the DecisionWise resource library.

-A 360 feedback survey (sometimes referred to as an assessment) contains a variety of questions that measure a series of competencies and behaviors most important to an organization or to an individual’s success.
+A 360 feedback assessment (sometimes referred to as a survey) contains a variety of questions that measure a series of competencies and behaviors most important to an organization or to an individual’s success.

 Leadership competencies are the foundation of an organization’s employee experience.
 Each organization has a unique culture that is built based on pro-social, pro-organizational behaviors/competencies.